Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Explicitly marking polymorphic class properties

 The property of an interface type is implicitly considered polymorphic, since interfaces are all about runtime polymorphism.
-However, Kotlin serialization does not compile a serializable class with a property of a non-serializable class type.
+However, Kotlin Serialization does not compile a serializable class with a property of a non-serializable class type.
 If we have a property of `Any` class or other non-serializable class, then we must explicitly provide its serialization strategy via the [`@Serializable`][Serializable] annotation as we saw in the [Specifying serializer on a property](serializers.md#specifying-serializer-on-a-property) section.